encolajs/encolajs-form-controller/docs/ui-integration/vanilla-javascript.md

   'contacts.*.email:required': 'Contact email is required', }

-const validator = createEncolaAdapterFromRules(validatorFactory, userRules, customMessages)
+const validator = createEncolaValidatorFromRules(validatorFactory, userRules, customMessages)

 // We assume the form is pre-populated by the server
 // so we don't need to populate the datasource